driquelmemurua/GameJam-GMTK-2020/readme.md

 ## Race
 ### Controls
-You move the character with both horizontal directional arrows on a 2d-plane, jump with the up arrow and drop down fast with the down arrow.
+You move the character with both horizontal directional arrows on a 2d-plane, jump with the up arrow and drop down fast with the down arrow that you can also crouch.
 You have two buttons for punching (punch 1 and punch 2) for both arms, and a dash button (also on air).
 You can mix up both punches for a mega punch, dash and punch for a charged punch and dash and down button for a slide.
-By pressing the slide and both punches with a filled up bar you do a super ghost dash, passing throw everything on a high speed.
+By pressing the slide and both punches with a filled up ectoplasm bar you can perform a super ghost dash, passing throw everything on a high speed.

 ### Mechanics
-From the things you can find during the run are boobytraps on the floor triggering arrows, spikes, and boulders, enemies like flying beetles, snakes and spiders, mummies on sarcuphagose, doors to slam, chests and crates.
+From the things you can find during the run are boobytraps on the floor, triggering arrows, spikes, and boulders.
+Enemies like flying beetles, snakes and spiders and mummies on sarcuphagoses.
+You find various objects to destroy like doors, chests and crates.
 Getting hit make random blocks fall on the tetris side.
 Killing enemies generates ectoplasm.

 ## Tetris
 ### Controls
-You have all the classic controls from tetris, move from side to side, pull down, fast drop, left and right spin, and hold.
+You have all the modern controls from tetris, move from side to side, pull down, fast drop, left and right spin, and hold.

 ### Mechanics
-The better your tetris the most you fill up the ectoplasm bar, by pressing the down, left and right directions with the filled bar you clean up to 3/4 of the screen.
+The better your tetris (lines destroyed) the most you fill up the ectoplasm bar, by pressing the down, left and right directions with the filled bar you clean up to 3/4 of the screen.
 If you loose on tetris, it's game over, and your head explodes.

 ## TodoList
 ### Sprites